 Over five years ago we started Kotter International.
 Originally it was solely consulting and large-scale engagements to help companies or departments deal with strategy and execution to get better results.
 We are now in the process of developing the Kotter International Center for Leaders.
 We believe will be able to add additional value to our offering.
 If it turns out we aren’t delivering that value for any reason, then we won’t continue the program for the sake of it – that’s just our philosophy.

-7. Where can readers find out more about your up-coming leadership programme?
+Where can readers find out more about your upcoming leadership programme?

-The Kotter International Center for Leaders will be announced in the coming weeks, but interested readers can sign up to our newsletter to be notified as soon as updated information is released.
-The latest information and as a sign-up form for the newsletter are available on our website, www.kotterinternational.com.
+The Kotter International Center for Leaders will be announced in the coming weeks, but interested readers can sign up for our newsletter to be notified as soon as updated information is released.
+The latest information and a sign-up form for the newsletter are available on our website, www.kotterinternational.com.

 “The leadership challenge facing you is impossible for you to handle alone.
 It can’t be done.” – John Kotter

 One of the most fundamental questions people started asking me about 10 to 15 years ago was: “What kind of leadership are we going to need for the 21st Century?”
 What most people were expecting back from me were answers such as, “Leadership that is more sophisticated, more technical, more scientific, less command and control,” for example.